Jawaharnagar Municipal Corporation

-Jawaharnagar Municipal Corporation is the civic body governing Indian city of Jawaharnagar.
+Jawaharnagar Municipal Corporation was the civic body governing Indian city of Jawaharnagar.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Jawaharnagar Municipal Corporation is headed by Mayor of city and governed by Commissioner.
+Jawaharnagar Municipal Corporation was headed by Mayor of city and governed by Commissioner.
+It was merged into Greater Hyderabad Municipal Corporation in November 2025.

 History and administration

 Jawaharnagar Municipal Corporation was formed in 2019 due to increase in population and development of infrastructure to meet the needs local public.

-Donthagani shanthi is the Mayor of Jawaharnagar Municipal Corporation.
+Donthagani Shanthi was the Mayor of Jawaharnagar Municipal Corporation.

-Jyothi Reddy is the Municipal Commissioner of Jawaharnagar Municipal Corporation.
+Jyothi Reddy was the Municipal Commissioner of Jawaharnagar Municipal Corporation.